 Learn about the hunt for John Wilkes Booth, follow Lincoln’s funeral train and witness a nation in mourning.

-The Aftermath Exhibits take you to a Washington street the morning Lincoln died.
-You will follow Lincoln’s funeral train back to his hometown in Springfield, Illinois.
-Along the way, you will see the large crowds that gathered to mourn the president each time the train stopped.
+The Aftermath Exhibits take you to a Washington street the morning after Lincoln's assassination.
+Follow Lincoln’s funeral train back to his hometown in Springfield, Illinois.
+In an interactive exhibit, learn about the crowds that gathered to mourn the president each time the train stopped.